pcengines/apu2-documentation/docs/research/power-consumption-tests.md

 differences can be noticed:

-- average bus voltage level in idle state and during stress-test is slightly larger with `coreboot v4.11.0.5` than `coreboot v4.11.0.4`; as those differences are very small, it can be treated as irrelevant;
+- average bus voltage level in idle state and during stress-test is slightly larger with `coreboot v4.11.0.5` than `coreboot v4.11.0.4`; however, those differences are only about 0,01/0,02 V, which makes 0,17% measurement error.
+  As power monitor sensor accuracy is up to 1%, obtained error is within the norm;
 - in idle state, power consumption oscillates around 3.5W and when `sysbench` is running it increases to 5.3W top; it is improvement by approximately 0.5W in each state against `coreboot v4.11.0.4`;